krystofbe/django-filepond-form-widget/README.md

 -   `labelMaxTotalFileSizeExceeded`: Custom message when total size exceeds `maxTotalFileSize`.
 -   `labelMaxTotalFileSize`: Custom message showing the max total file size.

+### Image Resize

+To enable image resizing, set the `allowImageResize` option to `True` in the widget's `config`.
+You can also configure the following options:

+- `imageResizeTargetWidth`: The target width of the resized image in pixels.
+- `imageResizeTargetHeight`: The target height of the resized image in pixels.
+- `imageResizeMode`: The resizing mode ('cover', 'contain', or 'force').
+- `imageResizeUpscale`: Whether to upscale images smaller than the target size (true or false).
+-
 Example:

 ```